 A walkers paradise, Woodland Bay is on the Ayrshire Coastal Path providing excellent coastal walks in both directions.
 The Byne Hill can be accessed from the hotel grounds affording superb views from the summit.

 Other attractions in Girvan include The Quay Zone, a brand new family leisure centre recently opened.
 The Quay Zone has a pool, fitness studio, gym, play zone and café.
 Girvan Golf Club welcomes visitors and has a delightful links and parkland par 64 course designed by James Braid.
 The course has stunning views of Ailsa Craig.
 For bowlers, Girvan Bowling Club has an active presence in the town and also welcomes visitors.

-History and heritage loom large with a list including the very splendid Culzean Castle, Dundonald Castle and other country parks and castles at Kelburn and Dean.
-Robert Burns was born in nearby Alloway and there are attractions showcasing his life and works and in May every year a festival of the arts, Burns an' a" That, celebrates his influence.
+Robert Burns was born in nearby Alloway and there are attractions showcasing his life and works at Robert Burns Birthplace Museum.
+In May every year a festival of the arts, Burns an' a" That celebrates his influence.